sin3point14/danbooru-viewer/README.md

 ![Monogatari Sample](/images/sample2.PNG)

-A single page website that scrapes pages from https://danbooru.donmai.us/ according to a tag and allows you to view the full-sized images one by one with simple controls
+A single page website that scrapes pages from (Danbooru)[https://danbooru.donmai.us/] according to a tag and allows you to view the full-sized images one by one with simple controls that I built on a ( ͡° ͜ʖ ͡°) impulse

 Meant to be used for various ( ͡° ͜ʖ ͡°) purposes